The INNODB_FOREIGN table provides metadata about InnoDB foreign keys.

 TYPE

 A collection of bit flags with information about the foreign key column, ORed together.
-0 = ON DELETE/UPDATE RESTRICT
+0 = ON DELETE/UPDATE RESTRICT, 1 = ON DELETE CASCADE, 2 = ON DELETE SET NULL, 4 = ON UPDATE CASCADE, 8 = ON UPDATE SET NULL, 16 = ON DELETE NO ACTION, 32 = ON UPDATE NO ACTION.

 mysql> SELECT * FROM INFORMATION_SCHEMA.INNODB_FOREIGN\G